freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 490.1

 Your three font files are there.
-I have three icons for the website as well.
+There's three icons for the website as well.
 Create `CodeAlly.svg` in the `website` folder.

 #### HINTS